rlew631/rlew631.github.io/README.md

 - [ ] see if the entire box can be made to zoom when hovering over, not just the picture
 - maybe add a picture or keep the picture in the popup.
 Something where it's just the box that zooms/rearranged instead of a seperate window would be slick
 - [ ] put in a grabcad link like the github one for the drone and FSAE cars.
 Make the chrome icon for now if not available but make a grabcad icon for sure
 - [ ] add soft skills where relevant.
-Maybe budget planning, conflict mediation,
+Maybe budget planning, conflict mediation, new-hire training
 - [ ] add youtube link for one of the drone videos
 - [ ] add link to paper for FSAE car
 - [ ] fixed the icon on the page tab
+- [ ] put the CNC router project on the site!!!
+- [ ] put stuff about PID in drone project and start keyword loading the project descriptions more

+TRIED ADDING a MORE VANILLA MODAL FOR THE POPUPs in PORTFOLIO AND IT DOESN'T WORK, RENAME AND GRAB THE PORTFOLIO.jsx from github

 maybe create a website for the zooplankton project which operates in real time? put the logic diagrams from the github projects on the pages for project descriptions.
 Maybe also just completely copy the github descriptions to flesh them out a bit